BarrettTechnology/libbarrett/README.txt

 libbarrett -- README
 Barrett Technology
-2013-07-17
+Updated Feb 25, 2016

-Libbarrett is a real-time controls library written in C++ that runs Barrett Technology's products, including the WAM Arm, Proficio and the BH8-280 BarrettHand.
+Libbarrett is a real-time controls library written in C++ that runs Barrett Technology's products, including the WAM Arm, Proficio and the BH8-280/282 BarrettHand.
 For support, please email:
     support@barrett.com